Richard Daniel Curtis – The Root Of It and The Mentoring School

-Kim Johnson – President, National Association of Head Teachers
+Kim Johnson – Previous President, National Association of Head Teachers

-Kim Johnson is NAHT president and principal of Bradfields Specialist SEN Academy in Chatham, Kent, which provides day provision for 300 students with complex learning difficulties and disabilities.
-He has 38 years’ experience of working with SEND pupils in mainstream, pupil referral unit and special schools settings.
+Kim Johnson was NAHT president and principal of Bradfields Specialist SEN Academy in Chatham, Kent, which provides day provision for 300 students with complex learning difficulties and disabilities.
+He has over 40 years’ experience of working with SEND pupils in mainstream, pupil referral unit and special schools settings.
 He is dedicated to guaranteeing the very best educational and life opportunities for children and young people with personal challenges and disabilities.

 Professor Sonia Blandford – Founder and CEO of Achievement for All